The learner will:

 - compare and contrast private and public foundations.

-- Investigating a Nonprofit Organization (Handout Three) Spanish version (Handout Five)
+- Investigating a Nonprofit Organization (handout) Spanish version (handout)

 Ask, "How are the needs/ problems/ issues of citizens addressed if the government isn't able to solve them fully?"
 Discuss.